nradulovic/nk-event-driven-system/CONTRIBUTING.md

 ---
 ## 2. Vision
 Some of key principles used in development of Neon Kit:
 - Do not offer a plenthora of source code configuration options.
-Offering to many options may confuse the user and bring in necessary burden on them to think about configuration (see [wiki overchoice](https://en.wikipedia.org/wiki/Overchoice)).
+Offering too many options may confuse the user and bring in necessary burden on them to think about configuration (see [wiki overchoice](https://en.wikipedia.org/wiki/Overchoice)).
 Always choose and hardcode the options which will be of benefit to most of users.